08 May All about visiting Muang Boran or Ancient City, Bangkok

 However, parking is expensive in the parking area inside the Ancient City (details below).

-From there hail a songthaew number 36 and tell them your destination and hop on.
+From there hail the songthaew number 36.
+Tell them your destination (Ancient city or Muang Boran in Thai) and hop on.
 To get down press the button inside the songthaew and the driver will stop it.
 Get down and pay the driver.
 It costs around 10THB for the ride.

 Bus: Similar to MRT, Bus number 511 runs from the centre of the city to Pai Na Fam Chon Khe which is 6 km before Ancient City.
 The bus starts from the Democracy monument if you are staying in the old town and passes the Sukhumvit area.